erictheise/trctr-pllr/README.md

 ## Your feedback

 This little app works well enough for my purposes.
-I'm open to feedback, issue creation, pull requests, but I apologize in advance as this is a low priority project for me.
+I'm open to feedback, issue creation, pull requests, but I apologize in advance for slow action as this is a low priority project for me.